Diving rebreather: Dive/surface valve

 The dive/surface valve (DSV) is a valve on the mouthpiece which can switch between the loop and ambient surroundings.
 It is used to close the loop at the surface to allow the diver to breathe atmospheric air, and may also be used underwater to isolate the loop so that it will not flood if the mouthpiece is taken out of the mouth.

 Bailout valve

-A dive/surface valve which can be switched to close the loop and simultaneously open a connection to an open circuit demand valve is known as a bailout valve, as its function is to switch over to open circuit bailout without having to remove the mouthpiece.
+A dive/surface valve which can be switched to close the loop and simultaneously open a connection to an open circuit demand valve is known as a bailout valve (BOV), as its function is to switch over to open circuit bailout without having to remove the mouthpiece.

 An important safety device when carbon dioxide poisoning occurs.

+Mouthpiece retaining strap

+A mouthpiece retaining strap (MRS) is an item of safety equipment which is a mandatory design feature for rebreathers sold in the EU and UK, following European rebreather standard EN14143:2013.
+Mouthpiece retaining straps have been shown in navy experience over several years to be effective at protecting the airway in an unconscious rebreather diver as an alternative to a full-face mask.
+The arrangement is required to be adjustable or self adjusting, to hold the mouthpiece firmly and comfortably in the user's mouth, and to maintain a seal.
+The MRS also reduces stress on the jaw during the dive.

 Breathing hoses

 Flexible corrugated synthetic rubber hoses are used to connect the mouthpiece to the rest of the breathing circuit, as these allow free movement of the diver's head.
 These hoses are corrugated to allow greater flexibility while retaining a high resistance to collapse.
 The hoses are designed to provide low resistance to flow of the breathing gas.
 A single breathing hose is used for pendulum (push-pull) configuration, and two hoses for a one-way loop configuration.
+Hose weights may be used to reduce excessive buoyancy.